 These croissants are not your average grocery store croissants, they bake up large with a crispy, flaky outside, and tender layered inside.

-Wildgrain is also on a mission to reduce the number of people in the U.S. who face hunger.
 Wildgrain donates six meals to The Greater Boston Food Bank, which is a member of Feeding America, for every new subscriber.
-Get $10 OFF + Free Gift with code MEALFINDS >>

 If you don’t care about quality and are only looking for the cheapest bread, pasta, and pastries then Wildgrain is not for you.